writeameer/httphandlers/README.md

 ## Reverse Proxy  Handler

-Just forwards requests to the host specifed via `originHost`.
+[reverseProxyHandler](./handlers/reverseProxyHandler.go) just forwards requests to `originHost`.
 In the following example, `google.com` is set as the origin host so all traffic to localhost:8080 will be proxied to Google.

 ```
 func main() {